relay-zz/anim/README.md

 * **node**: the node to animate, or the node's ID
 * **properties**: a map of CSS properties to animate (see below)
 * **duration**: time in seconds to run animation. e.g., 3.5 is 3.5 seconds
 * **ease** (optional): easing function name.
 Choose from "ease-in", "ease" (means: ease-in-out), "lin" (means: linear), and undefined means "ease-out".
-This overrides the individual easing properties
+The individual easing properties will override this.
 * **delay** how long to wait before starting the next animation
 * **callbackFunction** function to call after animation finished